ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

     class tas(Fix):
          """Fixes for tas variable.""""

-And now we must choose the method to use between the ones offered by the Fix class:
+Next we must choose the method to use between the ones offered by the Fix class:

 - ``fix_file`` : should be used only to fix errors that prevent data loading.
-  As a rule of thumb, you should only use it you are not even reaching the checks
+  As a rule of thumb, you should only use it if the execution halts before reaching the checks.

 - ``fix_metadata`` : you want to change something in the cube that is not the data.